 Taking Our COVID-19 Test Before Departing

-We provided our paperwork and passports to the Hyatt Ziva & Zilara staff members who went over a few things with us and indicated that we would be taking a rapid antigen test that would satisfy the entry requirements to get back into the United States.
+We provided our passports to the Hyatt Ziva staff members who went over a few things with us and had us complete a quick Google form with some additional questions we needed to answer before completing our test.

 Arriving at the Airport for Our Flight Home

 Keep in mind: The CDC has left it to the airlines to ensure that passengers have a negative COVID-19 test result in hand before flying back to the U.S.

 After getting our boarding passes, it was unclear if we would still need to keep our negative test document.
-To play it safe, we all kept ours in our carry on bags in case we needed to present it again upon entry to the United States.
+To play it safe, we all kept ours in our carry-on bags in case we needed to present it again upon entry to the United States.

 Getting Back into the United States